-I urge you to explore our programs and visit to discover the outstanding facilities and natural beauty that set our campus apart.
-And reach out to us—we would love to tell you more about the possibilities available in our school.
+Whatever your interests, I urge you to explore Ithaca College and visit to discover the outstanding facilities and natural beauty that set our campus apart.
+And reach out to us—we would love to tell you more about the possibilities available in the School of Humanities and Sciences.

-MICHAEL D. RICHARDSON, PhD, INTERIM DEAN, SCHOOL OF HUMANITIES AND SCIENCES
+CLAIRE GLEITMAN • DEAN, SCHOOL OF HUMANITIES AND SCIENCES